Enhancing the Potential of Enzymatic Catalysis with Light

 Application Areas

-1. Develop methods to convert simple feedstock chemicals (e.g., fatty acids) into chiral building blocks.
+1. We will develop methods to convert simple feedstock chemicals (e.g., fatty acids) into chiral building blocks.

-2. Control the formation of multiple stereocentres in intermolecular radical processes and at remote positions of linear substrates, objectives that are exceptionally difficult to achieve with existing small-molecule systems.
+2. Additionally, our goal is to control the formation of multiple stereocentres in intermolecular radical processes and at remote positions of linear substrates, objectives that are exceptionally difficult to achieve with existing small-molecule systems.

-3. Design biocatalytic radical cascades for the rapid synthesis of biorelevant chiral scaffolds directly from abundant substrates.
+3. We also envision the design of biocatalytic radical cascades for the rapid synthesis of biorelevant chiral scaffolds directly from abundant substrates.

 Conclusion